haidar47x/curated-fullstack-books/README.md

 ### Algorithms and Data Structures

-- A Common-Sense Guide to Data Structures and Algorithms by Jay Wengrow
+- *A Common-Sense Guide to Data Structures and Algorithms by Jay Wengrow*
 - *Cracking the Coding Interview by Gayle Laakmann McDowell*
 - *Grokking Algorithms by Aditya Bhargava*
 - *Introduction to Algorithms by Thomas Cormen*
-- *Think Complexity by Allen B. Downey*
+- *Think Complexity by Allen B. Downey (Free)*

 ### Design Patterns & Code Quality